johnantoni/rails_decorators/README.markdown

 In general, a decorator wraps an object with presentation-related accessor methods.
 For instance, if you had an `Article` object, then a decorator might add instance methods like `.formatted_published_at` or `.formatted_title` that output actual HTML.

-## How?
+## How is it implemented?

+To implement the pattern in Rails we can:

+1. Write a module with the decoration methods
+2. Inject that module into the model
+3. Utilize those methods within our view layer

+We're not polluting the model layer because it's code stays purely persistence and business logic.
+The decorator is a part of the view layer, and that's the only place we'd utilize the decoration methods.

+## How do you utilize this gem in your application?

-Here are the steps to utilizing this pattern:
+Here are the steps to utilizing this gem:

 Add the dependency to your `Gemfile`: